JonathanCrabbe/Personal-Website-Content/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am currently working towards my PhD thesis in the [Applied Mathematics Department](http://www.damtp.cam.ac.uk/) at the University of Cambridge.
-In this stimulating environment, I am learning to become a well-rounded AI researcher.
+In this stimulating environment, I am learning to become a well-rounded Machine Learning researcher.

-We are gradually entering in a phase where humans will increasingly interact with AIs, hence forming human-AI teams.
+We are gradually entering in a phase where humans will increasingly interact with *generative* and *predictive AIs*, hence forming human-AI teams.
 I see an immense potential in these teams to approach cutting-edge *scientific* and *medical* problems.
 My research focuses on making these teams more efficient by improving the information flow between complex ML models and human users.
 This touches upon various subjects of the AI literature, including *ML Interpretability*, *Robust ML* and *Data-Centric AI*.
 In some sense, my goal is to build this *microscope* that would allow human beings to look inside a machine learning model.
-Through the interface of this microscope, human beings can *rigorously validate* ML models and *extract knowledge* from them.
+Through the interface of this microscope, human beings can *rigorously validate* ML models, *extract knowledge* from them and learn to use these models *more efficiently*.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.